The last thing any website owner wants is for their website to go down and lose important data in the process.

 - Create a new database for the test site.
 Import your database backup.

 - Upload the ZIP file of your files backup to the server and then unzip them.

 - Edit the wp-config.php file in your test site to change the database name, username, and password, as well as any other settings that might need to be updated.

 - If doing a test (versus an actual restore on the same domain), use a script like Search Replace DB to change the instances of your domain in the database to the domain of the test site.

 Special Notes on Staging Sites with Paid Memberships Pro

-The PMPro Toolkit addon specifically stops PMPro related scripts, but other plugins may still be running scripts of their own.
+The PMPro Toolkit Add On specifically stops PMPro-related scripts, but be aware that other plugins may still be running scripts of their own.

-The easiest first step is to choose one of the methods above and create your first backup.
-Once you have done that you will get a feel for how the selected method works for you, your skill set, and your workflow.
+The easiest way to get familiar with creating a backup your WordPress website is to just choose one of the methods above and get started.
+Along the way, you’ll get a feel for how the selected method works for you, your skillset, and your workflow.